JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 ### LLVM

-When compiling Kotlin code to the JVM, there is a choice whether to use accesses annotated with the `NotAtomic` access mode, or the `Unordered` access mode:
+When compiling Kotlin code to the LLVM, there is a choice whether to use accesses annotated with the `NotAtomic` access mode, or the `Unordered` access mode: